joshua-mccracken/adonai/README.md

 # the word of adonai

-Here you will find my study of the hebrew scriptures
+here you will find my study of the hebrew scriptures